Code-4-Community/learning-resources/docs/week-3.md

 ## Props
 Looks like things are going well.
 We have successfully displayed John's profile picture, name, favorite color and lucky number.
-Now John's friend Doug wants to display his luck number on his profile.
+Now John's friend Doug wants to display his lucky number on his profile.
 John is happy to help and gives him the `LuckyNum` component we made.
 However, Doug's lucky number is not the same as John's so Doug cannot use the `LuckNum` component!
 John has a solution: use props.